Ondine

 Location: Imperial Bolshoi Kamenny Theatre, St Petersburg

-Staged by Marius Petipa for Eugenia Sokolova with musical revisions by Ludwig Minkus.
+Staged by Marius Petipa for Eugenia Sokolova with Pavel Gerdt as Mattéo and Alexandra Kemmerer as Giannina.
+Musical revisions were undertaken by Ludwig Minkus.

 2 October [O.S.
 20 September] 1892